 Social and Behavioral Sciences

-Students are provided with opportunities and experiences that will prepare them for careers in anthropology, criminal justice, history, leadership, social services, law and public policy, and education.
+Students are provided opportunities and experiences that will prepare them for careers in anthropology, criminal justice, history, leadership, social services, law and public policy, and education.

 Accelerated Certification Program:

 A minor consists of a minimum of 18 credits in a particular discipline and requires one 100-level course and two 300- and/or 400-level courses.
 The remainder may be chosen from current discipline course offerings at any level and are determined by the student and academic advisor.

 - Political Science